AlexanderLabWHOI/EUKulele/README.md

 Authors: Arianna Krinos, Sarah Hu, and Harriet Alexander.

 We gratefully acknowledge Natalie Cohen, who contributed significantly to project development and testing.

-## TO DO

-- Create a link for downloading the MMETSP formatted database from Zenodo etc.
-- "We might consider looking into BIOM files but this might be overkill at this point.
-Helps integrate with an ecosystem of other tools though (e.g. qiime2)"
-- "Amalgamate all the hits for the proteins and assess the LCA based on all hits. % cutoffs?
-How to do this?"
-- Output all proteins with top hits and proteins that do not have good matches. (check in on what this meant)
-- Stats on next best hit?